anzwdev/al-code-outline/README.md

 	* `VariableNames` - the same as above but suggests variable names only (i.e. `SalesHeader`), when both entries are selected, `VariableNamesWithType` will be used
 	* `VariableDataTypes` - suggests data types based on variable name (i.e. `Record "Sales Header"` for `SalesHeaderBuffer` variable name)
 * `alOutline.additionalMandatoryAffixesPatterns`: Additional list of name affixes patterns, '?' can be used for matching any character.
 These values are used to remove affixes from names in code actions, commands and code completion
+* `alOutline.dropDownGroupFieldsNamesPatterns`: array of string patters for table DropDown group fields created by "Add DropDown FieldGroups..." commands, you can use "*" for partial name matching, first found field for each setting entry will be used
+* `alOutline.tableDataCaptionFieldsNamesPatterns`: array of string patters for field names for table DataCaptionFields property created by "Add Table DataCaptionFields..." commands, you can use "*" for partial name matching, first found field for each setting entry will be used

 ## Known Issues